 4. Use A Shaving Brush

 The latest shaving gels and foams require you to use your fingers to spread the gel or foam over the shaving area.
-Using a shaving brush is far more effective as it distributes the
+Using a shaving brush is far more effective as it distributes the cream into the hair follicles and makes it much easier to shave.
+A brush helps raise the hair for the closest shave possible.
+It also helps work up a rich creamy lather with the shaving cream.
+A shaving brush acts as an exfoliator that helps remove dead skin cells and draws out the hair on your face.

 5. The Razor Edge

 The truth about getting a close shave is you must make multiple passes at your beard from different directions, and not make multiple passes from the same direction.
 This means that the latest razors equipped with 3, 4, 5, or more blades is really useless and only irritates the skin more.
 Moreover, these multiple blade razors are expensive and harder to maintain.
 Instead, consider using a razor with just 2 disposable blades, or a safety razor that come with replacement blades, both of which are inexpensive and effective.
-Although a straight razor is most effective,
+Although a straight razor is most effective, it requires practice and technique to prevent a bloodied face.

 6. Apply Shaving Cream Before Re-shaving